ShivaniMasadi05/MYSQL-SCHOOLDB/README.md

 The Students table contains  sample students details, and the Subjects table includes  various Subjects and Teachers table contains sample teachers records.

 ### Students Table
-The `Students` table contains records of students along with their academic and contact details.

 | student\_id | student\_name | gender | date\_of\_birth | class | section | roll\_no | contact\_number | city      | admission\_date |
 | ----------- | ------------- | ------ | --------------- | ----- | ------- | -------- | --------------- | --------- | --------------- |